 You should apply at the end of your junior year or as early as possible in your senior year of high school.
 A tentative acceptance may be given on the basis of a three-and-one-half year high school transcript.
+Qualified students may be tentatively accepted on a three-year transcript.
 Final acceptance, however, will be based on the complete high school record.
 You should be prepared to submit: